Contents(click to expand)

 The first key finding of the Bramble survey was that students overwhelmingly found online tutoring effective.
-In fact, 84% of students reported that they felt online tutoring was more effective or as effective as in person tuition.
-Furthermore 73% of parents and 72% of tutors agreed that better grades resulted for students who learn online.
+In fact, 84% of students reported that online tutoring was more effective or as effective as in-person tuition.
+Furthermore, 73% of parents and 72% of tutors agreed that better grades resulted for students who learn online.

 What are the benefits of online tutoring?

-Along with some general questions about the effectiveness of online tutoring, the survey also identified more specific benefits users experienced.
-All users (tutors, parents, students) agreed that a key benefit of online tutoring was the increased flexibility.
-Furthermore they found that lesson recordings and a more flexible/casual attitude created a beneficial learning environment.
+Along with some general questions about the benefits of online tutoring, the survey also identified more specific benefits users experienced.
+All users (tutors, parents, and students) agreed that a key benefit of online tutoring was increased flexibility.
+Furthermore, they found that working online, lesson recordings and a more flexible/casual attitude created a beneficial learning environment.

 There was also some indication that certain students and tutors found they were able to cover more topics online than in person.
 This may play a key part in why some students reported online tuition to be more effective than face-to-face tutoring when it came to the learning process.

 What about the future?

 The survey seems to suggest that online tutoring is here to stay.
-95% of parents indicated keeping some or all of their tuition online.
-This number gets even higher with students, where 98% indicated the same intention.
+95% of parents indicated keeping some or all tuition online in the future.
+This number gets even higher with students, where 98% stated the same intention.

-It seems that the technology creating online classes for teaching and learning online has become far more accessible for many students and tutors.
-To put this change into perspective 99% of tutors surveyed said they will continue to tutor online even when face to face tuition becomes safe again.
+It seems that the technology creating online classes for teaching and learning online have become far more accessible for many students and tutors.
+To put this change into perspective 99% of tutors surveyed said they will continue to tutor online even with face-to-face tuition being safe for most again.